ruoyuz/Capturist/README.md

 Installation and Setup
 ----------------------

-  1. Capturist uses bs4 and selenium modules.
+  1. Capturist is based on Python and uses bs4 and selenium modules.
 Please make sure these modules are installed before using Capturist.
 You can use pip for installation:

        __pip install BeautifulSoup4__